Sarah Millington

 Career background

-Sarah moved to the Atmospheric Dispersion and Air Quality group in 2014.
+In 2024, Sarah became the Head of the Atmospheric Dispersion and Air Quality group.

 Prior to starting work at the Met Office, Sarah gained a degree in Physics at Nottingham University, and since starting work has gained an MSc degree in Meteorology from Reading University.